k2controls/piRover02/sprint3/week15/index.md

 **Session 1**
-- NO CLASS SESSION
+- *NO CLASS SESSION*
-- W15(final code) - Final code due by end of the day - See Moodle link
+- Rover video due (P03 part 2)- Video/demo of Final code showing smartphone actions with related rover behavior.
-- W15(video)- Video/demo of Final code including extension - See Moodle link
+- weekFinal final coding - Final code due along with video.
+This is support only.
+Video is required and is the graded item.

 **Session 2**
-- NO CLASS SESSION
+- *NO CLASS SESSION*
 - Python Certification Testing
 - Submit scoring screen capture by end of the day - See Moodle link